 The HP ENVY Photo 7155 is a decent family printer for printing photos.
-It has good color accuracy and photos look vibrant, but it takes quite a bit of time to print them and the single color cartridge runs out pretty quickly, so it can be very expensive if you print a lot.
+It has excellent color accuracy and photos look vibrant, but it takes quite a bit of time to print them and the single color cartridge runs out pretty quickly, so it can be very expensive if you print a lot.
 It doesn't perform all that well when it comes to black only and color documents, as the printing speed is also very slow and neither cartridge yields a lot of pages.
 The scanner lacks an Automatic Document Feeder, which can be problematic for offices that need to process long double-sided documents.
 On the bright side, it has great connectivity options and there are high-yield cartridges available if you often print in large numbers.

 The ENVY Photo 7155 is a decent family printer.
 Printed photos look vibrant and color accuracy is good, but they have a warm color temperature, resulting in a slightly reddish tint.
 It does take quite a bit of time to print photos, though, and it has bad yield for both color and black pages, so the cartridges need to be replaced often.
 The scanner only has a flatbed and it can't extend for thick books or documents.